Five-dimensional Supergravity in N = 1/2 Superspace: Fields and Symmetries

 in terms of unconstrained prepotentials.
 These expressions are the standard ones of the abelian hierarchy with the minimal coupling prescription $D\to \mathcal D$ and corrections by the non-abelian field strength.

 The prepotentials, in turn, suffer pre-gauge transformations

 The first term is the non-abelian part of the gauge transformation (corresponding to diffeomorphisms of the circle) which acts on matter fields by the Lie derivative.
 The remaining terms are minimal covariantizations $D\to \mathcal D$ of the abelian $p$-form transformations and, in the case of $X$, a correction term needed to counter the appearance of a non-abelian field strength in the commutator of four $\mathcal D$'s.
-(In addition, $X$ suffers a superconformal shift under $L^\alpha$ as required for it to be the conformal compensator.)
 The field strengths \eqref{E:NATHFS} are invariant under the abelian part of the transformations and are covariant under the non-abelian part \cite{Becker:2016rku}.

+In addition, all of the prepotentials transform under $L_\alpha$ transformations (see {\it e.g.}\ section 5 of \cite{Becker:2018phr}).
+The relevant ones for our discussion will be the $L_\alpha$ transformations of $\Sigma_y^\alpha$ and $X$, which take the form

+for covariantized transformations $\Delta$ defined in \cite{Becker:2018phr}.
+In the linearized background where $\vev G=1$, the $L^\alpha$ transformation of $X$ does not vanish, which identifies it as the prepotential for the conformal compensator.